-Throughout the workshop the need for a government "lead agency" for the development and growth of aquaculture in South Africa was One of the primary functions of such a lead agency would be to stressed. create a single channel through which to apply for permits to initiate an Presently there are umpteen confusing paths which aquaculture operation. a potential freshwater fish farmer has to follow prior to obtaining the Needless to say the present system is a veritable necessary permits. minefield and therefore totally inefficient and cumbersome and in fact detrimental to the development of the industry.
-Freshwater aquaculture at present is represented by the South African Agricultural Union but has no real home within the statutory system.
-It became obvious that the logical home would be the Department of Agriculture and Water Supply.
-At the of the workshop an embryo body "The Sharptooth Catfish conclusion Producers Association of South Africa" was formed which will be affiliated to the South African Agricultural Union.
-One of the aims of this body will be to seek a home for South African freshwater aquaculture, similar the way in which the interests of Mariculture in South Africa is served the Directorate of Marine Development.
-However, the Catfish Producers Association should not act alone but seek the assistance of the numerous Aquaculture Associations which already exist in the country, viz the Ornamental Fish Growers Association, the Trout Farmers Association, the Transvaal Crocodile Farmers Association and the Cape Aquaculture Society.
-As a first step it would seem logical if all these associations or societies were to throw their lot into a single pot and form an umbrella Such a body would carry far greater weight in the endeavour to secure a statutory home for freshwater aquaculture.
+Throughout the workshop the need for a government "lead agency" for the development and growth of aquaculture in South Africa One of the primary functions of such a lead agency would be to stressed. create a single channel through which to apply for permits to initiate an aquaculture operation.
+Presently there are umpteen confusing paths which potential freshwater fish farmer has to follow prior to obtaining the Needless to say the present system is a veritable necessary permits. minefield and therefore totally inefficient and cumbersome and in fact to the development of the industry.
+Freshwater aquaculture at detrimental present is represented by the South African Agricultural Union but has no home within the statutory system.
+It became obvious that the logical real the Department of Agriculture and Water Supply.
+At the the workshop an embryo body "The Sharptooth Catfish conclusion of Producers Association of South Africa" was formed which will be affiliated the South African Agricultural Union.
+One of the aims of this body be to seek a home for South African freshwater aquaculture, similar the way in which the interests of Mariculture in South Africa is served the Directorate of Marine Development.
+However, the Catfish Producers Association should not act alone but seek the assistance of the numerous Aquaculture Associations which already exist in the country, viz the Ornamental Fish Growers Association, the Trout Farmers Association, the Transvaal Crocodile Farmers Association and the Cape Aquaculture Society. a first step it would seem logical if all these associations or societies were to throw their lot into a single pot and form an umbrella Such a body would carry far greater weight in the endeavour organization. to secure a statutory home for freshwater aquaculture.

 One of the most important issues raised for discussion was the need for adequate financial planning.
 In fact good financial planning is crucial for the ultimate success of an operation.
-The discussion generated by the financial planning certainly highlighted the complexities for need surrounding the development of a successful aquaculture venture.
-Based on the discussion, the definition of aquaculture undertaken on capitalistic could be rewritten as: A multi-and principles enterprise interdisciplinary complexity of enhanced production of aquatic organisms under controlled conditions incorporating science, business acumen, common It is therefore of the utmost importance that the sense and experience. initial planning phase of any venture be undertaken with great caution, heed to expert biological and financial advice and to be conservative rather than to be blinded by the possibility of making the proverbial "quick buck".
+The discussion generated by the need financial planning certainly highlighted the complexities the development of a successful aquaculture venture. the discussion, the definition of aquaculture undertaken on capitalistic private enterprise principles could be rewritten as: A multi-and interdisciplinary complexity of enhanced production of aquatic organisms under controlled conditions incorporating science, business acumen, common sense and experience.
+It is therefore of the utmost importance that the planning phase of any venture be undertaken with great caution, initial to expert biological and financial advice and to heed conservative rather than to be blinded by the possibility of making the proverbial "quick buck".
 It was pointed out that the prospective entrepreneur should undertake his homework properly and to make full use of available expertise on a consultancy basis.
 It was also shown that a considerable saving in terms of operating costs and capital can be achieved if aquaculture is tied in with other forms of agriculture.